alexandercaley/linuxshell/README.md

 ## Student ID: 917846181

 ## Build Instructions
+Run 'make' command from standard shell in working directory

 ## Run Instructions
+Run ./myshell to launch into program

+Simple bash shell that can execute simple commands and introduces working with pipes, forks, and system calls.

 ## List Extra Credit comepleted (if not attempted leave blank)